pamatiwari/privacy-policy/index.md

 These features allow users to apply the color style of one image or video to another while preserving the original structure and content of the media.

-In addition to color transfer, Phocyyyyy provides professional adjustment tools that let users fine-tune their media, including:
+In addition to color transfer, Phorcysty provides professional adjustment tools that let users fine-tune their media, including:

 Contrast